jordanconway/puppet-rdiff_backup/README.md

 String of single or Array of multiple file/directory paths to exclude from the backup path explicitly ordered before other includes/excludes..
 Type Array/String, Default value: undef

 #####`exclude`
-String of single or Array of multiple file/directory paths to exclude from the backup path.
+String of single or Array of multiple file/directory paths to exclude from the backup path Can be single files/directories, globs or absolute paths..
 Type Array/String, Default value: undef

 #####`include`
-String of single or Array of multiple file/directory paths to include with the backup path..
+String of single or Array of multiple file/directory paths to include with the backup path Can be single files/directories, globs or absolute paths.
 Similar to exclude but include matched files instead.
 Unlike exclude, this option will also match parent directories.
 Type Array/String, Default value: undef

 #####`rdiff_server`
 The rdiff-backup server that the backup will be sent to - this should not be changed.
 Type String, Default value: $::rdiff_backup::client::rdiff_server